 [DISCONTINUED] Monster Unleaded

-Monster Unleaded was discontinued back in 2014, although there are petitions to bring it back.
+Unfortunately, Monster Unleaded was discontinued back in 2014, so you won’t see it around any more.
+That said, there are petitions to bring it back (the drink really was that popular).
 You might sometimes find it in rare Monster auctions, but don’t hold your breath, especially as rare Monster drinks can quickly get expensive.

 Do Energy Drinks Work Without The Caffeine?